 Democrats imposed a 15 percent corporate alternative minimum tax on the financial statement income of American businesses reporting $1 billion in profits for the past three years.
 These American companies employ millions of Americans.

-The cost of this tax increase will be borne by working families in the form of higher prices, fewer jobs, and lower wages.
+The cost of this Biden tax hike will be borne by working families in the form of higher prices, fewer jobs, and lower wages.